 Sixty conservation organizations currently work in the region with most efforts organized around individual sites without a system-wide vision.
 Mapping Ocean Wealth improves our understanding of the region as a whole, illustrating how high-value ecosystem services are distributed within the Gulf of California and Mexico’s Northern Pacific region.

 The Gulf of California and Baja California Peninsula are renowned for coastal and marine ecosystems blessed with remarkable diving and snorkeling, game-fishing, kayaking and wildlife watching opportunities.
 Abundant marine life includes iconic whale nurseries, sea lions, whale sharks and pelagic fish.
 The area receives 3.8 million visitors annually.

 The Mapping Ocean Wealth team in Mexico and partners in the University of British Columbia are quantified the importance of nature-based tourism in this region, combining data from national and local governments with new information gathered through interviews with tour operators and the tourists themselves.
-View the report here.
+View the report here and the associated paper here.
 An analysis of academic ecotourism literature, also conducted by the project team, can be found here.